ACCC campus

 • Answer every question as accurately as possible – try not to guess your answers.

-• Make sure your application is signed by you and your parent (if applicable) using your PIN number(s).
+• Make sure your application is signed by you and your parent (if applicable) using your FSA ID(s).

 • If you can’t answer ‘yes’ to any of the dependency status questions, make sure you answer all parental information questions.